jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 1. You are still signed into CLIENT01 as “Lab User” and in the **Microsoft Teams admin center** as **MOD Administrator**.

-2. At the bottom of the left menu, select **Call Quality Dashboard.**
+2. At the bottom of the left menu, select **Call Quality Dashboard**.

 3. This will cause a new browser tab to open going to [https://cqd.teams.microsoft.com/](https://cqd.teams.microsoft.com/).